javascript-tutorial/zh.javascript.info/1-js/11-async/07-microtask-queue/article.md

 ## Microtasks queue

 Asynchronous tasks need proper management.
-For that, the ECMA standard specifies an internal queue `PromiseJobs`, more often referred to as the "microtask queue" (ES8 term).
+For that, the ECMA standard specifies an internal queue `PromiseJobs`, more often referred to as the "microtask queue" (V8 term).

 As stated in the [specification](https://tc39.github.io/ecma262/#sec-jobs-and-job-queues):

 - The queue is first-in-first-out: tasks enqueued first are run first.
 - Execution of a task is initiated only when nothing else is running.

-Or, to say more simply, when a promise is ready, its `.then/catch/finally` handlers are put into the queue; they are not executed yet.
+Or, to put it more simply, when a promise is ready, its `.then/catch/finally` handlers are put into the queue; they are not executed yet.
 When the JavaScript engine becomes free from the current code, it takes a task from the queue and executes it.

 That's why "code finished" in the example above shows first.